Why I Don’t Blog and How You Can Stop Blogging Too

 As an alternative, posting important photographs directly to social media platforms and then linking to a website in the description of each photo can yield similar traffic responses.
 This practice assumes that the images you post are powerful, unique, or interesting or the content is valuable.

-Similarly, if you can create evergreen content easily accessible to your website menu that is also relevant and powerful, you may have spent your time more wisely than you would have if you simply created a blog post that is only going to be relevant for a relatively short period.
+Similarly, if you can create evergreen content easily accessible to your website menu that is also relevant and powerful, you may have spent your time more wisely than you would have if you simply created a blog post that is only going to be relevant for a relatively brief period.

 By creating evergreen content instead of blog posts, photographers can use the same strategies to drive traffic to important web pages just as easily as they can to time-sensitive blog posts.
 In fact, a mention on social media is probably why you’re reading this article right now.

 Blogging frequency can be a success indicator for photographers.
-For example, if a photographer creates substantive content 3-4 times per month (or more), visitors may see this as a likely sign that he or she is a busy photographer.
-And since a busy photographer is usually good or popular or both, that kind of perception can influence visitors and lead to more work.
+For example, if a photographer creates substantive content 3-4 times per month (or more), visitors may see this as a sign that he or she is a busy photographer.
+And since a busy photographer is good or popular or both, that kind of perception can influence visitors and lead to more work.

 If you plan to blog frequently, consider adding an editorial publication calendar to your planning process.
 This document should outline suggested topics for each week throughout the coming year.